-Distribute the live code file (
+Distribute the live code files (

 MATLAB supports live scripts starting in R2016a and live functions starting in R2018a.

-To export your live script or function to one of these formats, on the Live Editor tab, select Export and then select a format.
-The saved file closely resembles the appearance of the live script or function when viewed in the Live Editor with output inline.
-To export all of the live scripts and live functions in a folder, on the Live Editor tab, select Export > Export Folder.
-In MATLAB Online™, go to the Live Editor tab and select Save instead of Export.
+To export your live scripts or functions interactively, on the Live Editor tab, select Export and then select a format.
+Supported formats for interactive export include PDF, Microsoft Word, HTML, and LaTeX.
+To export all of the live scripts and functions in a folder, on the Live Editor tab, select Export > Export Folder.
+To export in MATLAB Online™, select Save instead of Export.

-LaTeX, MATLAB creates a separate
+When exporting to LaTeX, MATLAB creates a separate

-Alternatively, to export your live script or
+To export your live scripts or functions programmatically, use

 Hide Code Before Sharing

-To hide the code, click the hide code button to the right of the live script.
+To hide the code, click the Hide code button to the right of the live script.
 You also can go

+.
 Alternatively, if you are using the

 export function to share your live script, you can hide the code